zkotti/fun-in-lockdown/guide.md

 Watch a movie or a series with your group of friends without leaving your home, just by screen sharing in a video call or using streaming platforms like Netflix Party.
 Plus, you can comment on it in chat without disturbing others.

+- Play an online game

+Who says you have to be in the same space to have fun?
+Gather your friends and prepare for the best game night ever!
+There are a lot of different virtual games to choose from, but you should always check the number of players every game allows.
+No one should be left behind!
+You can find a list of virtual board games [here](#board-games).

 ---

 <img align="left" width="40" height="40" src="media/icons/art.png">